newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/electrical-business-license.md

 webflowType: business-license
 webflowId: 6414793c685ea9e0d858aa8f
 licenseCertificationClassification: PERMIT
----

-You need a permit to operate an electrical contracting business.
+summaryDescriptionMd: "You need a permit to operate an electrical contracting business.

 Business applications are reviewed monthly.
 Your application must be received ten days prior to the [Board of Examiners of Electrical Contractors monthly meeting](https://www.njconsumeraffairs.gov/elec/Pages/meetings.aspx) to be reviewed during the current month.
+"
+---

 ---